GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/cleanup.md

 ---

 Skaffold works with [image builders]({{<relref "/docs/pipeline-stages/builders">}}) and [deployers]({{<relref "/docs/pipeline-stages/deployers">}})
-that both have side effects on the environment:
+that both have side effects on both your local and deployment environments:

 - resources are created in one or more namespaces in a Kubernetes cluster
 - images might be created on the local Docker daemon